peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORNumber.md

 **Returns:**

-* A number expressing the product of this number and the given number.
+* A number expressing the product of this number and the specified number.

 **Throws:**